-ABSOLUTISM (L. ut supra, ab, from, and solvere, loosen, cut off) is a form of Hegelian Monism which reduces everything real to one ideal or mental
+ABSOLUTISM (L. ut supra, ab, from, and solvere, loosen, cut off) is a form of Hegelian Monism which reduces everything real to one ideal or mental being called The Absolute.

 ABSTRACT (L. Abstrahere, to draw away from) qualifies a perfection inasmuch as it is considered independently of a subject in which it may reside.
 Ant: concrete; syn: formal.